 If you are interested in accruing points and applying for out of state hunts (based on cost versus potential), here are the top 4 states I recommend looking at:

-And that brings me to the last resource for planning your 2017 elk hunt…
+And that brings me to the last resource I personally use for planning my elk hunts…

 I know…one more thing to pay for.
-I signed up for a membership to GoHunt INSIDER last spring, and I will honestly say that if you are looking at applying for out of state hunts, it is worth every penny.
-In fact, both hunts that I went on in 2016 (one OTC and one draw) were a direct result of research I did on GoHunt.com.
-You can enter multiple factors that you want in an elk hunt, and their system will filter the options and provide you with recommended units in each state (9 of the 10 western elk states are available).
+I signed up for a membership to GoHunt INSIDER 2 years ago, and I will honestly say that if you are looking at applying for out of state hunts, it is worth every penny.
+In fact, both hunts that I went on in 2016 (one OTC and one draw), as well as my out-of-state hunt in 2017, were a direct result of research I did on GoHunt.com.
+You can enter multiple factors that you want in an elk hunt, and their system will filter the options and provide you with recommended units in each state.
 For instance, if I want to see which units in Arizona will allow me to hunt the early archery season and have a chance at 330″ bull, and I want to know which of those units I have a 25% chance of drawing with 6 points, it will show me.